Click here to apply to our fall programs in Chicago, Dallas, or New York City

 The classes are composed of approximately 20 mid-career professionals, representing a wide variety of professions and industries outside public policy.
 Applicants should have between 10 and 25 years of professional work experience.
 This program is not intended for recent graduates or people working in the fields of public policy or politics.
 Applicants for the program generally live in or within the vicinity of the city to which they are applying as travel expenses are not provided by NRI.

 Participants and alumni receive invitations to exclusive networking happy hours and other annual and regional events when they occur.
-They also receive a complimentary ticket to the Buckley Prize Dinner in the year that they participate in the program.

 FALL PROGRAMS

-• CHICAGO, IL: Speakers for the Chicago program have included: NRI fellow Kathryn Jean Lopez; Lee Edwards, The Heritage Foundation; Matthew Continetti, The Washington Free Beacon; and William Schambra, Hudson Institute.
+- CHICAGO, IL: Speakers for the Chicago program have included: NRI fellow Kathryn Jean Lopez; Lee Edwards, The Heritage Foundation; Matthew Continetti, The Washington Free Beacon; and William Schambra, Hudson Institute.

-• DALLAS, TX: Speakers for the Dallas program have included: NRI fellow Kathryn Jean Lopez; Charles C. W. Cooke, National Review; Lee Edwards, The Heritage Foundation; Richard Dougherty and Christopher Wolfe, The University of Dallas; and Robert Lawson, Southern Methodist University.
+- DALLAS, TX: Speakers for the Dallas program have included: NRI fellow Kathryn Jean Lopez; Charles C. W. Cooke, National Review; Lee Edwards, The Heritage Foundation; Richard Dougherty and Christopher Wolfe, The University of Dallas; and Robert Lawson, Southern Methodist University.

 SPRING PROGRAMS